Surviving the Holidays

 Signs of Grooming:

-It is important to watch for the warning signs of when someone may be under threat of sexual violence.
-The main tactic used is known as “grooming”.
-This refers to actions taken by someone to establish a relationship that will grant them the ability to cause sexual harm.
-We have prepared two guides to help you watch for the warning signs of grooming, what to do to prevent grooming, and what steps you can take if a someone is currently being groomed.
+Grooming may be a warning sign that someone could be at risk of experiencing sexual violence.
+Grooming refers to actions taken by someone to establish a relationship that will grant them the ability to cause harm.
+We have prepared two brochures that outline the warning signs of grooming, what to do to prevent grooming, and what steps to take if a someone is currently being groomed.

 Click below to learn more.

-When an individual who has been affected by sexual violence decides to approach you about what has happened, it is important you listen and make them feel heard.
-We have created a guide so that you can know exactly how to support them and make them feel heard.
-Sexual violence can happen to anyone big or small, old or young.
-It is important to believe the individual when they disclose this information and to help them get the support they need.
+When someone affected by sexual violence approaches you about what has happened, it is important to listen and make them feel heard.
+Thos brochure helps you to know exactly how to support someone and make them feel heard.
+Sexual violence can happen to anyone regardless of age or gender.
+It is important to believe the individual when they disclose this information and to connect them to the support they need.

 Click below to learn more.